Lonero-Team/hashbolt/docs/systems.md

 # Systems

-It is important to reiterate that all masternodes are still nodes within the network and part of the computational pipeline that makes up Lonero.
+It is important to reiterate that all masternodes are still nodes within the network and part of the computational pipeline that make up Lonero.

 ---